No Fuss Basic French Toast

 These are way more flexible than pancakes in my opinion.
 You can flip them a few times without too much worry and poke at them to see if they are cooked through or not.

-After the toast is cooked, pile it high and deep and put just enough butter on top to create a little butter puddle.
+After the basic French toast is cooked, pile it high and deep and put just enough butter on top to create a little butter puddle.

 You want the butter puddle.